Boom Chicago

 Boom Chicago is an international creative group based in Amsterdam, Netherlands, that writes and performs sketch and improvisational comedy at their theater on the Rozengracht.

-The group performs their own shows and hosts outside productions at their theater on the Rozengracht.
-The venue with three theaters also houses Boom Chicago for Business, and the Boom Chicago Academy and InterActing, their program for teenagers with autism.
+The group performs their own shows and hosts visiting comedians at their venue on the Rozengracht.
+The complex with three theaters also houses Boom Chicago for Business, the Boom Chicago Academy and InterActing, their program for teenagers with autism.

-Shows performed at Boom Chicago examine a range of subjects including privacy, the role of technology, Europe, the extreme right, Dutch politician Pim Fortuyn, 9/11, social media, the gig economy, AI and the Metaverse.
+Over their thirty plus year history, Boom Chicago has examined a range of subjects including privacy, the role of technology, creation of the EU, the extreme right, Dutch politician Pim Fortuyn, 9/11, social media, the gig economy, and AI.

-Comedy Central News (CCN), a news show on the Dutch Comedy Central TV channel, was created by Boom Chicago.
+Comedy Central News (CCN), a news show that ran on the Dutch Comedy Central TV channel, was created by Boom Chicago.

-The group is currently owned by Andrew Moskos, Pep Rosenfeld and Saskia Maas.
+The company is owned by Saskia Maas, Andrew Moskos, and Pep Rosenfeld.